idiap/als-classification/README.md

 #### Models

 Models can be quite long to train given the large number of images.
-If you want to evaluate models which are already trained, you can find them [**here**](https://www.idiap.ch/resource/fluoMNs_models).
+If you want to evaluate models which are already trained, you can find them **here** (TBA).
 Put the downloaded models under `models`.

 ## Getting Started